pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 ## 6. Test out your new package

-After installing your package, type “python” at the command prompt to start a Python session in your active Python environment.
+After installing your package, type “python” at the command prompt in your chosen terminal to start a Python session in your active Python environment.

 You can now import your package and access the `add_num` function.